Codecademy/docs/content/mysql/concepts/data-types/data-types.md

 Numeric, date and time data types used in above scenario makes it possible to have recorded information stored in the database like for example: first payment was made by the user with ID 10000000001, for the order 50000000001, and they paid 999999999999 (imagine it's in cents, so that's $9999999.99) on July 10, 2024, at 12:00 PM.

-CREATE TABLE biometric_data (
-user_id INT AUTO_INCREMENT PRIMARY KEY,
-fingerprint_template BINARY(512) -- Assume the fingerprint template is 512 bytes
-);

-In this example, we make use of MySql to create and store fingerprint templates for biometric authentication in a security system.
+In this example, we use MySql to create and store fingerprint templates for biometric authentication in a security system.
-A table biometric_data is created:
+The table biometric_data is created:

 CREATE TABLE biometric_data (
 user_id INT AUTO_INCREMENT PRIMARY KEY,